-As shown in (Figure 9), four binary outputs (BO1 - BO4) are available.
+As shown in (Figure 9), six binary outputs (BO1 - BO6) are available.
 Each output requires an external power source.
 Two types of binary devices can be controlled.
-The BASC-20R provides four normally-open form "A" relay contacts that are rated at 30 VAC/VDC and 2 A. The BASC-20T provides isolated triac outputs that can drive loads up to 30 VAC and 0.5 A.
+The BASC-22 provides six normally-open form "A" relay contacts that are rated at 30 VAC/VDC and 2 A.